fortran-lang/stdlib/doc/specs/stdlib_sorting.md

     option.
 This file may not be copied, modified, or distributed except according to those terms.

-so the license for the `slice.rs` code is compatible with the use of modified versions of the code in the Fortran Standard Library under the MIT license.
+So the license for the `slice.rs` code is compatible with the use of modified versions of the code in the Fortran Standard Library under the MIT license.